AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 Along the top of the entry window are, from left to right:

-* Group dropdown- which group should have ownership of this subtemplate
+* Group (dropdown)- which group should have ownership of this subtemplate
-* Sharing settings- which groups should have visibility of this subtemplate
+* Permissions- which groups should have visibility of this subtemplate
+* Validation status
 * Save
 * Save and close